redis/node-redis/README.md

 `client` will emit `drain` when the TCP connection to the Redis server has been buffering, but is now writable.
 This event can be used to stream commands in to Redis and adapt to backpressure.

-All commands return a boolean if the stream had to buffer or not.
-If false is returned the stream had to buffer.
+If the stream is buffering `client.should_buffer` is set to true.
+Otherwise the variable is always set to false.
 That way you can decide when to reduce your send rate and resume sending commands when you get `drain`.

-You can manually control the low water and high water marks by passing ommand_queue_high_water` and `command_queue_low_water` to the client options.
+You can also check the return value of each command as it will also return the backpressure indicator.
-Check the [Node.js streams API](https://nodejs.org/api/stream.html) for further info.
+If false is returned the stream had to buffer.

 ### "idle"